This post may contain affiliate links.

 Step 1: Cut wood squares

-If you aren’t buying premade 8″ wood blocks, measure the actual width of your 1 x 8 board (typically your board will be closer to 7.5″).
-Take that measurement and mark that length from the end of the board with a straight edge in order to make a perfect square.
+If you aren’t buying premade 8″ wood blocks, measure the actual width of your 1 x 8 board (typically your board will be closer to 7.5″ inches).
+Take that measurement and mark that length from the end of the board with a straight edge to make a perfect square.

 If you’re luckier than I was and you plan to make a bunch, be sure to check out my other design suggestions at the end of the post!
 For this demo, I’m going to show you how to do a simple abstract scribble.